Nekretaur/Ne-creator/README.md

 - 👋 Hi, I’m @Nexus-Dino
-- 👀 I’m interested in Mc Modding, Web Dev and Unreal Engine c++
+- 👀 I’m interested in Webdev
-- 🌱 I’m currently learning Unreal Engine and c++
+- 🌱 I’m currently learning NextJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...